-A low-intensity, total body workout that focuses on form, precision, tiny movements, and white-knuckling a ballet barre, barre is easy on your joints but tough on your muscles, and it will definitely leave you sore the next morning.
+Are you tired of hitting the pavement or weight room?
+You need a change.
+It's time for you to bring on the barre — a low-intensity, total body workout that focuses on form, precision, and tiny movements.
+It's is easy on your joints but tough on your muscles, and it will definitely leave you sore the next morning.

-Pure Barre has swept the nation recently, and for good reason.
-Billing their classes as “intelligent exercise,” Pure Barre delivers fast-paced, high-energy classes in Rittenhouse with instructors encouraging you to “find your shake” and to stick it out through the tiny, absolutely killer movements.
-Trust us — it’s impossible to dwell on the work day as instructors work you through a set of lifts, tucks, and squeezes precisely choreographed to the hottest jams.
+Pure Barre has swept the nation, and for good reason.
+Billing their classes as “intelligent exercise,” Pure Barre delivers fast-paced, high-energy classes in Rittenhouse and Center City with instructors encouraging you to “find your shake” and to stick it out through the tiny, absolutely killer movements.
+Trust us — it’s impossible to dwell on the work day as instructors work you through a set of lifts, tucks, and squeezes choreographed to the hottest jams.
 And you won’t get bored — each class follows the same general order but the specific exercises change, so no two classes are the same.

-Opening in Philadelphia just this spring, barre3 adds a little twist to the barre game.
+Barre3 adds a little twist to the barre game in Philly.
 The routine of a barre3 class is similar to that of Pure Barre, but barre3 emphasizes a three-step sequence—hold, move small, move big—to maximize effectiveness.
-One of the brand’s newest outposts in Rittenhouse boasts two beautiful open studio rooms and plenty of locker room space (plus showers!).
+One of the brand’s outposts in Rittenhouse boasts two beautiful open studio rooms and plenty of locker room space (plus showers!).
 Plus, the mother-daughter team who opened this hotspot pours passion into the whole operation, and it’s palpable in each class.
 Unconvinced? barre3 offers frequent free community classes for those of us on a budget AND child care during each class.

 If you’ve been to more barre classes than you can count, head to Northern Liberties to try out Sculpere for an innovative twist on your favorite workout.
-Sculpere’s classes veer away from standard barre, combining elements of ballet and yoga to provide an intimate, calming, and yet, challenging workout.
-The dual influences are no mistake; Sculpere’s owner comes from a background of professional dance and found her own practice of yoga after injury.
-Both elements are wonderfully present in each small class, intentionally integrated to sculpt body and mind together — think self-love and well-being.
-Need a start?
-Try the Sculpere Level 1 (and eventually Level 2) classes for the closest cousin of barre.
+Sculpere’s classes veer away from standard barre, combining elements of ballet and yoga to provide an intimate and calming—but still challenging—workout.
+The dual influences are no mistake: Sculpere’s owner comes from a background of professional dance and found her own practice of yoga after injury.
+Both elements are present in each small class, integrated to sculpt body and mind together — think self-love and well-being.

 You read that right — Rittenhouse Spa and Club now offers barre workouts in its beautiful indoor pool with the pool’s edge acting as the barre.
 Honestly, if you thought barre was challenging enough, try adding water resistance.
 This workout is sure to burn, but don’t worry — no one will notice how badly you’re sweating in the water.
 It’s a perfect mix of indulgence and challenge.

 No need to rush into the city to get a leg-shaking workout — TRŪBarre makes a great addition to the fitness scene in Lafayette Hill.
-The studio turns up the intensity with their Level 2 Barre class if you’re looking for more of a challenge.
+If you're looking for a challenge, the studio turns up the intensity with their Level 2 Barre class.
 And what’s that rumor that barre is only for gals?
 BS.
 TRŪBarre breaks the stereotype with its Bro Barre class designed just for the men.
 Come check out this airy, beautifully-designed studio for a killer workout set to great tunes.